skeoop/skeoop.github.io/patterns/README.md

 ## Files in this Folder

 * Design-Patterns-1 - introduction to design patterns
-* X Pattern - intro to specify design pattern (one pattern per file)
+* *Xxxxx* Pattern - intro to specific design pattern (one pattern per file)

 ## References to Learn More

 There's lots of design patterns material on the web.

-I prefer books, though.
-Two good books for Java programmers are:
+For more in-depth explanation, two good books for Java programmers are:

 * _Design Patterns Explained_ by Shalloway and Trott.
 * _Head First Design Patterns_.
 Has memorable and entertaining examples, but the example code is too simple.